orcwg/orcwg/cyber-resilience-sig/open-consultations.md

 |----| ----- | ----- | ---- | ----- | ----|
 |Standards | Horizontal standards NSB consultation | CEN/CENELEC + NSBs | The first drafts of horizontal standards are available for public consultation through the National Standardisation Bodies.
 ORC worked on inputs to reflect the main concerns that can be found [here D2.5](https://github.com/orcwg/orcwg/blob/main/cyber-resilience-sig/coordination/cen-cenelec-wg-9/deliverable-2-5.md) | [Simon's blog for refs.](https://orcwg.org/blog/time-to-speak-simon-phipps/) | Depends on the country but around Dec.10 |
 | Surveys | SBOMs State of the art consultation | ENISA | ENISA is developing the SBOM work for the CRA and has launched this consultation | [ENISA's SBOM Survey](https://ec.europa.eu/eusurvey/runner/enisa-sbom-study2025) | Dec 19 |

+### How to contribute
+- open a PR adding the details of your consultation and add @jrico-eclipse as a reviewer.